appliedblockchain/ab-website/_posts/2015-08-31-blockchain-as-a-database.md

 ---
 layout: "post"
 title: "Blockchain as a Database"
-lead: "Much has been written about the merits of private blockchains. including articles by Richard Brown of IBM, as well as the founders of Eris."
+subtitle: "Much has been written about the merits of private blockchains. including articles by Richard Brown of IBM, as well as the founders of Eris."
 image: "blockchain-as-a-database.jpg"
 category: "Blog"
 link: